 Administrator.
 Pursuant to a Fund Services Agreement, Commonwealth Fund Services, Inc., 8730 Stony Point Parkway, Suite 205, Richmond, Virginia 23235 (the "Administrator") serves as the Funds' administrator.
 In its capacity as administrator, the Administrator supervises all aspects of the operations of the Funds except those performed by the Adviser.
 The Administrator provides certain administrative services and facilities to the Funds, including, among other responsibilities, assisting in the preparation and filing of documents required for compliance by the Funds with applicable laws and regulations and arranging for the maintenance of books and records of the Funds.
 The Administrator receives an asset-based fee computed daily and paid monthly on the average daily net assets of the Funds, subject to a minimum fee plus out-of-pocket expenses.
-The tables below shows the administrator fees paid by each Fund pursuant to the Fund Services Agreement for the period indicated:
+The tables below show the administrator fees paid to the Administrator pursuant to the Fund Services Agreement for the period indicated.
+The Adviser pays these fees.